MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-statement-service.md

 When the bank feed service is enabled, you can set a bank account up to automatically import new bank statements into the **Payment Reconciliation Journal** window every two hour.
 Transactions for payments that have already been posted as applied and/or reconciled in the **Payment Reconciliation Journal** window will not be imported.
 For more information, see the “To enable automatic import of bank statements” section.

 > [!NOTE]
 >   If you use the Set Up Company assisted setup, some of the steps in the following procedures happen automatically when you get to the company bank account setup.
-For more information, see [Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]](index.md).
+For more information, see [Getting Started](product-get-started.md).

 ## To enable the bank feed service
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bank Accounts**, and then choose the related link.